St. Aloysius College Nyapea

+As of 2023, more than 70 students have been enrolled under the scheme.
+The old boys involvement has led to the college enrollment more than doubling.
+They are now working with other institutions and people who believe that education is a potent tool in improving people's quality of life to support more prospective students while being cognizant of the social responsibility they bear to the surrounding communities as well".

 Location

 The school campus is situated in Nyapea, a town located approximately 8 km, by road, north-west of Paidha, at the international border with the Democratic Republic of the Congo.
 Nyapea is about 10 km, by road, south-east of Zombo, where the district headquarters are located.
 The geographical coordinates of the college are 02°27'31.0"N, 30°56'53.0"E (Latitude:2.458611 Longitude:30.948056).

 History

 The school was founded in 1938 in Gulu District by the Brothers of the Sacred Heart (American Brothers), and was later relocated to Nyapea in Zombo District.